palette-software/Palette-Director/README.md

 ### Inserting the status page into the tableau Cluster Status page:

-A quick (and very dirty) hack to insert the Status Page into the is by editing the `vizPortalLibMin.js` javascript file and adding the following snippet to the end:
+A workaround to insert the Status Page into the is by editing the `vizPortalLibMin.js` javascript file and adding the following snippet to the end: